 Finally, on April 14, 2011, Congress approved a budget with $38 billion in cuts.
 There was a $20 billion cut from discretionary programs, targeting health, labor, and education.
 The remaining $17.8 billion was cut from Mandatory programs.
 However, a study by the Congressional Budget Office found that actual spending would only be reduced by $352 million.
 That's because of Defense Department increases.
 Many of the proposed cuts were in programs that probably wouldn't have used all their budgets, anyway.

 For FY 2011, the federal government received $2.303 trillion in income.
 That's lower than its budget of $2.6 trillion in revenue.
 Income taxes contributed $1.091 trillion.
 Payroll taxes contributed $566 billion for Social Security and $188 billion for Medicare.
 Corporate taxes added $181 billion, estate and gift taxes $7 billion, and customs duties $30 billion.
 The interest earned on Federal Reserve deposits added another $83 billion.

 Spending was $3.603 trillion, lower than the budget of $3.8 trillion.
 Over half went towards mandatory programs.
 These include Social Security, Medicare, and Military Retirement programs.
 These expenditures were mandated by law.
 They cannot be changed without an act from Congress.

-The government spent $2.073 trillion on mandatory programs.
-That's less than the $2.2 trillion that was budgeted.
+Mandatory: The government spent $2.073 trillion on mandatory programs.
 The most were spent on Social Security ($725 billion), followed by Medicare ($480 billion) and Medicaid ($275 billion).
 Proposals enacted under the Economic Stimulus Act actually added $38 billion to the budget, as banks repaid TARP funds.

 Discretionary: Around 40% of spending, or $1.3 trillion, went toward discretionary programs.
 The president and Congress negotiate spending levels each year.
 Half of the discretionary budget, or $838 billion, went toward military spending.
 The largest non-military departments were: Health and Human Services ($78.5 billion), Education ($68.3 billion), Housing and Urban Development ($37.1 billion), Justice ($26.9 billion) and Agriculture ($21.5 billion).